AmadeusITGroup/kubervisor/README.md

 Unlike a service mesh circuit breaker, the PodKubervisor can act as a circuit breaker triggered by servers internal KPIs.
 The anomaly detection can be based on analisys done on external data source such as prometheus.
-It allows to easy build complexe analysis by leveraging external system capabilities such as PromQL in the case of Prometheus.
+It allows to easy build complex analysis by leveraging external system capabilities such as PromQL in the case of Prometheus.

 PodKubervisor comes with its own resource (CRD) to configure the system:
 - define the service to monitor